grafana/agent/docs/sources/flow/reference/components/discovery.dns.md

 ## Examples

-This simple example discovers targets from an A record
+This example discovers targets from an A record.

 ```river
 discovery.dns "dns_lookup" {